fsaresh/fsaresh.github.io/content/posts/personal-finance/financial-literacy/index.md

 ## Allocating Money: Housing, Savings, Fun
 There's a classic piece of advice given out: spend no more than 30% on your housing.

-I think that's outdated advice given how much the economy, wages, and housing costs have changed, especially in the last 10 years.
+I think that's sorely outdated advice given how much the economy, wages, and housing costs have changed, especially in the last 10 years.

-[This article](https://www.earnest.com/blog/rent-and-the-30-percent-rule/) gives what I consider a much more reasonable approach, and I highly advise reading it if this is on your mind.
-That article mentions this near the end, but if you really want a framework with percentages to live by, try the 50/30/20 budget:
+[This article](https://www.earnest.com/blog/rent-and-the-30-percent-rule/) gives what I consider a much more reasonable and less rigid approach, and I highly advise reading it if this is on your mind.
+That article mentions this near the end, but if you really want a framework with percentages to live by, try the 50/30/20 budget instead:

 > Set aside 50% of your take-home pay for rent, utilities, groceries, transportation, insurance, and other living essentials that typically cost the same month to month.
 Use 30% of your take-home pay on non-essentials, or “wants,” like clothing, dining out, and entertainment.
 Lastly, use 20% of your monthly income to save.